Elsa Ward - Founder & Director of Development

 Margaret Skoglund - Executive Director

-Margaret Skoglund is a Broadway company manager whose projects include Pulitzer Prize finalist What the Constitution Means to Me and the Tony-winning revival Once On This Island.
-She served as Executive Producer of The Seagull (2018 Tribeca Film Festival) and as Associate Producer for the inaugural Festival of New American Musicals in Los Angeles.
-Past management experience includes The Lion King and Newsies First National Tours as well as Mamma Mia! and Side Show on Broadway.
+Margaret Skoglund is a Broadway and Off-Broadway general manager at KGM Theatrical.
+Upcoming projects include Blue, written by Charles Randolph-Wright, music by Nona Hendryx, and direction by Phylicia Rashad.
+Past projects include Slava's Snowshow, Pulitzer Prize finalist What the Constitution Means to Me and the Tony-winning revival Once On This Island.
+She also managed The Lion King and Newsies First National Tours.
 A proud Duke University alumna, she served on the Alumni Association Board of Directors from 2014 to 2018 and managed the women’s basketball team while a student.
-She is an active volunteer for iMentor in New York City.
+She is an active volunteer for iMentor in New York City and co-founder of Virtual Broadway.
 Proud member of ATPAM, Local 18032 of the IATSE.

 Mary Ragus - Marketing Director